scipy/scipy/doc/source/tutorial/stats.rst

            [0.14353937, 0.63536078],
            [0.64353937, 0.01807683]])

-.. note:: By default, both `scipy.stats.qmc.Sobol` and `scipy.stats.qmc.Halton`
+.. note:: By default, both :class:`~stats.qmc.Sobol` and :class:`~stats.qmc.Halton` are scrambled.
-   are scrambled.
 The convergence properties are better, and it prevents the appearance of fringes or noticeable patterns of points in high dimensions.
 There should be no practical reason not to use the scrambled version.

 Making a QMC engine, i.e., subclassing ``QMCEngine``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To make your own QMC engine, a few methods have to be defined.
+To make your own :class:`~stats.qmc.QMCEngine`, a few methods have to be defined.
 Following is an example wrapping `numpy.random.Generator`.

     >>> from scipy.stats import qmc
     >>> class RandomEngine(qmc.QMCEngine):